searchspring/snap/packages/snap-profiler/README.md

 <h2 id="Profiler">Profiler</h2>

-An options `namespace` can be passed to the Profiler constructor
+An optional `namespace` can be passed to the Profiler constructor

 ```typescript
 import { Profiler } from '@searchspring/snap-profiler';